SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

  - SharePoint server publishing

 > [!NOTE]
-> In June 2017 [SharePoint Framework extensions went into developer preview](https://dev.office.com/blogs/announcing-availability-of-sharepoint-framework-extensions-developer-preview).
+> In June 2017 [SharePoint Framework Extensions went into developer preview](https://dev.office.com/blogs/announcing-availability-of-sharepoint-framework-extensions-developer-preview).
 Using these SharePoint Framework Extensions, you can control the rendering of a field via custom code, and you can create user custom actions that execute your custom code.
 To learn more, see [Overview of SharePoint Framework Extensions](http://aka.ms/spfx-extensions).

 <a name="supportedcustomactions"> </a>
 ## User custom actions